AdrianPardo99/wardriving_for_self/README.md

 * Fix Swagger output for access to that endpoint
 * Add support to all wardriving sources from Minino
 * Add more mechanism for the conquest

+## Want to contribute

+If you want to support your own wardriving technologies and files you can contact me using LinkedIn or my email on my profile, keep learn and happy hacking pal.